 JACK: He must have gone in that room.
 The door was open and the lights were on.

 We wonder why Jack says he saw nothing, considering our observation of the horror he'd just witnessed.
 Has he forgotten what he has seen, just as Danny, upon waking up, sometimes forgets what Tony has told him?
 Does he feel guilt over his embracing the apparition of the young woman and that he must hide what he's seen?
 Is he shielding himself from the devastating vision?
-Is he aware, but lying, as he can't admit what is there in the lodge as he has become so connected with it that he won't leave under any circumstance?
-Did he go to the right room?
-The room was on Danny's right as he approached it.
-But, if one wants to get technical, the room, as Jack left it, was on his left.
+Is he aware, but lying, as he can't admit what is there in the lodge as he has become so connected with it that he won't leave under any circumstances?
 It does seem that he no longer remembers, but was certainly in the room.
 Just as down in the bar he was jolted awake when Wendy entered and seemed to show no memory of his talk with Lloyd, we have a Jack who seems to be two people, much like the girl who appears to Danny as seeming twins.

-To be considered is the fact, too, is the fact Dick told Danny there was "nothing" in room 237, and that with the CH O KING poster we have the prominence of the big fat O, doubling the idea that there is "nothing" in the room, just as Dick had said, just as Jack has just said.
+To be considered is the fact Dick told Danny there was "nothing" in room 237, and that with the CH O KING poster we have the prominence of the big fat O.

 Also, again, do we really know what Jack saw?
 We know that Jack went to room 237, but we saw both Dick shining and Danny shining the room.
-We have three simultaneous visions overlaid and are working on the assumption that what we observed was what Jack had seen, and Dick and Danny had shined the same.
+We have three simultaneous visions overlaid and are working on the assumption that what we observed was what Jack had seen.

 331 CU Wendy.
 (1:18:05)